Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 </figcaption>
 </figure>

 Our focus lies on the most narrow kind of marketing activities.
 This means activities like emails, coupons etc. which are specifically targeted towards the receiving person.
 Here we can decide on an individual basis whether we target a given potential customer and what treatment we use.
-This is in contrast to the broadest form, like social media posts, which reach all followers and not just specific ones.
+This is in contrast to the broadest form, like social media posts, which reaches all followers and not just specific ones.
 Historically practicioners would target the people who they thought would be most likely to do a purchase.
 This approach is suboptimal since it is solely based on the overall purchase possibility and not the effect of the treatment. </br>
 In general we can separate our customers in 4 groups (Figure 3). </br>

 <figcaption>